Unryū Kyūkichi: Yokozuna in-ring ceremony

 The name of one style of yokozuna dohyō-iri (the yokozuna ring-entering ceremony) came from him.
-His ritual dance was said to be beautiful but it isn't proven that he performed the ritual movements in the Unryū-style.
+His ritual choreography was said to be beautiful but it isn't proven that he performed the ritual movements in the Unryū-style.
 His style is said to have been imitated by Tachiyama Mineemon but Tachiyama's style is called Shiranui-style now and Unryū is credited with inventing the Shiranui-style.
 The common theory is that the names of the Unryū and Shiranui styles were switched.
 This was due to sumo scholar Kozo Hikoyama, who without researching properly, labelled Tachiyama's style as being that of Shiranui Kōemon, whereas it was in fact created by Unryū.
 Hikoyama was such an authority that no one contradicted him, and the Shiranui name has stuck.
 Some believe that the Unryū and Shiranui ring-entering ceremonies were so beautiful that only the names were retained in later generations and that the names were switched because they were not thoroughly investigated when the style were officially named.

 It has been determined in later years from nishiki-e and photographs, what styles Unryū and Shiranui actually performed with evidence like a nishiki-e of Unryū performing a yokozuna ring-entering with his arms extended just like the Shiranui-style and a photograph of Shiranui posing in the Unryū-style.